 Camping is not only an outing and enjoyment but it also serve as a learning method of how to live close to the nature.
 Once we are enjoying the camping, we often forget and disregard the environment and mistreat it with our careless behavior.

-The authorities like previous years have devised plans and programs and are creating awareness among the campers on safety and environmental concerns through media, notices, bill boards and banners.
+The Bahrain authorities, like previous years, have devised plans and programs and are creating awareness among the campers on safety and environmental concerns through media, notices, bill boards and banners.
 As per the rules, the campers are required to camp at least 150 meters away from any oil and gas fields and more than 50 meters away from the electricity voltage pylons and main roads to ensure their safety.
-This year, officials have ambitious plans to organize awareness campaigns to combat littering menace and imposing fines on violators.

-- Switch off all electricity appliances and instruments when not in use.
+- Switch off all appliances and instruments when not in use.

 - Use minimum water and turn off the taps after use.